alexeilebedev/openacr/txt/acr.md

 #### The -replace option

-When `-replace` is specified, each new tuple completely overrides the previous tuple.
+The `-replace` also reads stdin, and each new tuple completely overrides the previous tuple.
 Any fields that aren't specified are assigned default values.
 Let's illustrate by first creating a temporary table: